 Vacations may seem daunting because of the inherent costs of entertainment away from home, and especially now that prices at the pump continue to go up.
 One of the nation's foremost experts on penny-pinching, talk radio host Clark Howard, says that the ever-increasing price of gasoline doesn't mean you have to forgo a vacation altogether.

-Things like envelopes, paper plates, candies, party items, toys, and disposables are much cheaper in dollar stores.
-You may be surprised to learn that many such stores also carry nice picture frames, clothing, hardware, kitchen appliances, and even furniture.
-You have nothing to lose by checking them out, and you might be lucky enough to discover a regular spot to save money.
+Things like envelopes, paper plates, candies, party items, toys, disposables are cheaper in dollar stores.
+You may be surprised that many stores have nice picture frames, clothing, hardware, kitchen appliances, furniture.
+You lose nothing by checking them, and you might be lucky to discover a spot to save money.

-Finally, be a smart shopper.
-Just because something is on sale for a great price doesn't mean you have to buy ten of them if you only need one.
+Finally, be smart.
+Something is on sale doesn't mean you have to buy ten of them if you only need one.
 And with today's gasoline prices, be careful not to be "penny wise and pound foolish," as the old saying goes.
-If you drive to the other side of town to save 25 cents on a 6-pack of soda, and it takes a gallon of gas to make the drive, then you're spending money, not saving it.
+If you drive to the other side of town to save 25 cents on a 6-pack of soda, that takes a gallon of gas to drive, you're not saving money.

-And although the big warehouse stores such as Sam's Club and B.J.'s offer great savings when you buy things in bulk, they also sell items in quantities and sizes that are remarkably different from those sold in other stores.
+Although the big warehouse stores offer great savings when you buy things in bulk, they also sell items in quantities and sizes that are remarkably different from those sold in other stores.
 You may need to take a calculator with you and calculate the price per ounce, or per packet/carton/can, to be sure you really are getting a good deal.

 Although our society is the most materialistic ever, we also have more choices than ever - and more ways than ever to save money and get a great bargain, on just about anything.